kiennguyen-246/bounce/README.md

 - If you have used mingw-make before or having Codeblocks with MinGW32 setup, skip this step.

+- If you use Windows, you may need to add `bin` directory from MinGW folder to `Path` in Windows System Variables.

 **Step 4**: Clone this repo.
 Change directory to `sources` and use the command `mingw32-make` (Windows) or `make` (Linux)

 - You may use `installer.bat` (Windows only) to quickly setup the game.